aws-controllers-k8s/community/docs/design/proposals/resource-reference/cross-api-group.md

 * See the sample generated code for apigatewayv2-controller's `vpc_link/references.go` file [here](#generated-code-for-apigatewayv2-controller)

-### Controller Installation
+### 3. Controller Installation
-* ACK Documentation will be updated to guide customers on how to install multiple controller to use cross controller resource reference functionality
+* ACK Documentation will be updated to guide customers on how to reference resources across ACk service controllers
 * If customers do not install CRDs/controller of the referenced resource, `Status.Condition` property on the resource will indicate the error message guiding them towards mitigating the issue.